DianaG98/weather-app/README.md

 ## Requirements for running the app locally

 1. Python – Version Used: Python 3.9.4
-2. Next, you need a a virtual environment, in this case it was installed on the Project’s folder using the following commands
+2. Next, you need a virtual environment, in this case it was installed on the Project’s folder using the following commands
 ```
 pip3 install virtualenv
 python -m venv myen